-Proxy for Special Meeting of Stockholders to be Held , 2003 This Proxy is Solicited on Behalf of the Board of Directors
+Proxy for Special Meeting of Stockholders to be Held , 200 This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned stockholder of Centex Construction Products, Inc., a Delaware corporation, hereby acknowledges receipt of the Notice of Special Meeting of Stockholders and Centex Construction Products, Inc. Proxy Statement, each dated , 2003, and hereby appoints , and each of them singly, each with full power of substitution, as the proxy and attorney-in-fact of the undersigned with full authority to represent and vote all shares of common stock of the undersigned at the special meeting of stockholders to be held at 2728 N. Harwood, 10th Floor, Dallas, TX on , 2003, at 10:00 a.m., local time, or at any adjournment or postponement thereof, upon the matters set forth in the Proxy Statement and upon those other matters as may properly come before the special meeting, voting as specified on the reverse side of this proxy card with respect to the matters set forth in the Proxy Statement, and voting in the discretion of the above-named person on such other matters as may properly come before the special meeting.
+The undersigned stockholder of Centex Construction Products, Inc., a Delaware corporation, hereby acknowledges receipt of the Notice of Special Meeting of Stockholders and Centex Construction Products, Inc. Proxy Statement and hereby appoints James H. Graass and Arthur R. Zunker, Jr., and each of them singly, each with full power of substitution, as the proxy and attorney-in-fact of the undersigned with full authority to represent and vote all shares of common stock of the undersigned at the Special Meeting of Stockholders to be held at 2728 N. Harwood, 10th Floor, Dallas, TX on , 200, at 9:00 a.m., local time, or at any adjournment or postponement thereof, upon the matters set forth in the Proxy Statement and upon those other matters as may properly come before the Special Meeting, voting as specified on the reverse side of this proxy card with respect to the matters set forth in the Proxy Statement, and voting in the discretion of the above-named person on such other matters as may properly come before the special meeting.
 The undersigned hereby revokes any proxy previously given.

 The shares represented by this proxy will be voted as directed by the undersigned.
-The board of directors of Centex Construction Products, Inc. recommends a vote "FOR" each of Proposals One through Seven.
+The board of directors of Centex Construction Products, Inc. recommends a vote "FOR" each of Proposals One through Nine.
 IF THIS PROXY IS SIGNED AND RETURNED AND DOES NOT SPECIFY A VOTE ON ONE OR MORE OF THE PROPOSALS, THE PROXY WILL BE VOTED "FOR" EACH OF THE PROPOSALS AS TO WHICH NO VOTE IS SPECIFIED.